octobercms/docs/3.x/extend/extending.md

 Event::fire('acme.blog.post.beforePost', [$firstParam, $secondParam]);
 ```

-If both global & local events are provided at the same place it's best practice to fire the local event before the global event so that the local event takes priority.
+If both global and local events are provided at the same place it's best practice to fire the local event before the global event so that the local event takes priority.
 Additionally, the global event should provide the object instance that the local event was fired on as the first parameter.

 ```php
 $this->fireEvent('post.beforePost', [$firstParam, $secondParam]);